ESL Questions About Hawks

 Hawks are incredible creatures that play an essential role in maintaining the balance of the ecosystem.
 Their efficient hunting skills help control populations of rodents and other small animals, thus preventing overpopulation.
 Studying hawks can be an exciting way for ESL students to learn about wildlife and develop their vocabulary.
 Here are ten useful words related to hawks:

-See also ESL Questions About Pigs
+See also ESL Questions About Crabs

 Vocabulary Word